agrc/supervisor/README.md

 1. Install supervisor (or add to your project's `setup.py`)
    - `pip install agrc-supervisor`
 1. In your script's entry point code (usually `main.py`), as early as possible and generally before any arg parsing:
+   - (Optional) Set up a logger, which is used to log any errors your code doesn't handle and `Supervisor` catches.
-   - Instantiate a `Supervisor` object, passing an existing logger to log any errors.
+   - Instantiate a `Supervisor` object, passing the optional logger.
    - Instantiate and register the desired `MessageHandler`s with the `Supervisor Object`
       - Create the appropriate settings dictionaries before creating the `MessageHandler`s
 1. Build a `MessageDetails` object with subject, message (as a single string), and optional attachments.